 The monument to the 1st Massachusetts Volunteer Infantry Regiment is south of Gettysburg on Emmitsburg Road across from Sickles Avenue.
-(39.808728° N, 77.243707° W; Google maps for both monuments; Tour map: Emmitsburg Rd. & Sickles Ave. tour map) The Commonwealth of Massachusetts erected the monument on June 30th and dedicated by the Commonwealth of Massachusetts on July 2nd, 1886.
+(Emmitsburg Rd. & Sickles Ave. tour map) The Commonwealth of Massachusetts erected the monument on June 30th.
+It was dedicated on July 2nd, 1886.

 A marker shows the position of the regiment’s skirmish line 200 yards west of the main monument, on the path to the State of Virginia monument.
-(39.809535° W, 77.245796° W; Monument map: Emmitsburg Rd. – Codori Farm) It was erected in 1913 by the Commonwealth of Massachusetts.
+(Emmitsburg Rd. – Codori Farm position map) The Commonwealth of Massachusetts erected the marker in 1913.

 About the 1st Massachusetts monument